-Day 1: Flying to Malaga, getting on a direct bus from the airport to Granada (yes, there is one and it is superconvenient and affordable).
-Walk to the best viewpoint in town called Miradouro de San Nicolas, finding some food and beer.
+Flying to Malaga, getting on a direct bus from the airport to Granada (yes, there is one and it is super convenient and affordable).
+Walk to the best viewpoint in the town, called Miradouro de San Nicolas, finding some food and beer.

-Day 2: I became desperate about the spanish public transport system on my attempt to get the bus to Nigüelas.
+I became desperate about the Spanish public transport system on my attempt to get the bus to Nigüelas.
 A small town about 30 km away from Granada.
 Even the bus driver wasn’t entirely sure about its whereabouts.
 So I showed it to him on a map.
 An epic hike from Nigüelas to Albunuelas and into the forest on the GR7 (hiking trail), meeting my first dog friend and giving him name ‘The Dog’.
-Sleeping in the forest, worrying about serial killers and, even worse – the wild pigs.
+Spending the night in the forest, worrying about serial killers and, even worse – the wild pigs.

-Day 3: Being lost in the forest, celebration of not seeing a human being for 12 hours.
+Being lost in the forest, a celebration of not seeing a human being for 12 hours.
 Dehydration, being lost in the forest.
-Resignation followed by going back exactly the same way I came from.
+The resignation followed by going back exactly the same way I came from.
 Finding human beings.
 Lots of beer, Coke and water.
 In this order.

-Day 7: Solo visiting Arena de Toros in Ronda.
+Solo visiting Arena de Toros in Ronda.
 ‘Solo’ because somehow I was the only visitor for at least an hour.
-‘Visiting’ because it is a must-see, if you do admire bullfighting and even if you don’t.
-Superinteresting, definitely worth getting the audio guide, too!
-Food poisoning and train ride to Algeciras, followed by a bus ride to Tarifa, in the very south of Spain.
+‘Visiting’ because it is a must-see if you do admire bullfighting and even if you don’t.
+Super interesting, definitely worth getting the audio guide, too!
+Food poisoning and a train ride to Algeciras, followed by a bus ride to Tarifa, in the very south of Spain.
 This time not very enjoyable.

-Day 10: Realizing important facts about Tarifa – e.g. that it is a beautiful little town, if you don’t follow the surfers.
+Realizing important facts about Tarifa – e.g. that it is a beautiful little town if you don’t follow the surfers.

 And don’t forget – if you want to see the real Andalusia, go to the countryside, wander around national parks, visit tiny villages no tourist guide know about.
 If you see carpets instead of proper front doors, congratulations, you’re there.